 Although it’s possible to file an insurance claim against a trucker or their company alone, you stand a much better chance by working with an experienced personal injury lawyer.
 A lawyer who has dealt with trucking companies before will understand how challenging your situation is.

 A truck accident lawyer can investigate your claim to ensure you have a strong case.
-They will help you secure the evidence you need to prove your claim.
+They will help you secure the evidence you need to prove your claim in Ohio.